telerik/ajax-docs/controls/ziplibrary/getting-started.md

 The assembly will be automatically added to the Bin folder when you create a Telerik Web Forms site or you can manually find it in the AdditionalLibraries folder in the Telerik UI for ASP.NET AJAX installation (automated and manual) and in the internal builds archive.
 It supports .NET 4 and .NET 4.5, so depending on the target framework of your project, you need to take the assembly from the Bin40 or Bin45 folder respectively.

-For a full list of the Telerik assemblies you can refer to the[Included Assemblies](http://www.telerik.com/help/aspnet-ajax/introduction-included-assemblies.html) article.
+For a full list of the Telerik assemblies you can refer to the [Included Assemblies]({%slug introduction/installation/included-assemblies%}) article.

 ## Open Zip Archive